nodeg0/godot_card_tools/README.md

 I believe the only critical function that is missing for most functionality is the draw_cards function for the table scene.
 I'm sure that you can figure something out if you're brave enough to play with this before it's finished.

+commenting in the code is very limited, and I still have some refactoring and cleaning up to do.

 Feel free to let me know if you use this for anything.
 I'd love to check it out.